 The Walt Disney Family Museum will shed light on Disney's remarkable life.
-One of five children, Disney was born in Chicago on December 5, 1901.
+One of five children, Disney was born in Chicago, IL on December 5, 1901.
 He spent his early years in rural Missouri, where he developed a love of nature, of drawing, and of trains.
-After the family sold their failing farm and moved to Kansas City in 1911, Disney began working on his father's newspaper route and developed a love of the stage.
+After his family sold their failing farm and moved to Kansas City in 1911, Disney began working on his father's newspaper route and developed a love of the stage.
 When his family moved back to Chicago in 1917, Disney drew cartoons and took photographs for his high school newspaper and attended night classes at the Art Institute of Chicago.
-During World War I, he was rejected by the army because of his age.
+During World War I, he was rejected by the army because he was too young.
 He enlisted in the Red Cross Overseas and served as an ambulance driver in France.
 An ambulance similar to the one he drove in Europe will be exhibited at the Museum.

-The Museum will chronicle Disney's early, fitful starts at developing live and animated films, including the hardship with his first cartoon company in Kansas City, where he settled after he returned from Europe.
-After Laugh-O-gram Films went bankrupt in 1923, Disney took the train to California, with \$40 in his pocket.
-By the end of the 1920s, despite his humble Hollywood beginnings, Disney rose to international fame and recognition with the invention of the world's most famous mouse.
-His studio also enjoyed great financial success-and changed the animation industry-with Snow White and the Seven Dwarfs (1937), the first feature-length animation film that skeptics had warned Disney against making.
-On the other hand, Disney's animation studio nearly went bankrupt after the completion of Fantasia (1940), a film that received mixed reviews in its day although it is celebrated today as a cinematic landmark.
-Throughout these decades, Disney pushed groundbreaking technological innovations that revolutionized animation and focused on the areas of story, character development, color, dimensionality, and original music to improve his storytelling.
+The Museum will chronicle Disney's early, fitful starts at developing live and animated films, including the difficulties with his first cartoon company in Kansas City, where he settled after he returned from Europe.
+After Laugh-O-Gram Films went bankrupt in 1923, Disney took the train to California, with \$40 in his pocket.
+But by the end of the 1920s, Disney had risen to international fame and recognition with the creation of the world's most famous mouse.
+His studio also enjoyed great financial success-and changed the animation industry-with Snow White and the Seven Dwarfs (1937), its first feature-length animated film and a movie that peers had warned Disney against making.
+Yet Disney's animation studio nearly went bankrupt after the completion of Fantasia (1940), a film that received favorable reviews but did not win large audiences.
+It is now celebrated as a cinematic landmark and is notable for being the first major film released in stereophonic sound.

+Throughout these decades, Disney pushed groundbreaking technological innovations that revolutionized animation and enhanced story, character development, and color, using dimensionality and original music to improve his storytelling.
+These innovations included synchronizing sound with animated images and the use of story boards, multiplane cameras, and optical printers.
 He consistently challenged himself and his employees to surpass what they had already achieved.

 The Museum will illuminate Disney's parallel interests in the fantastic and real.
-After completing the early-1940s animated masterpieces Fantasia, Dumbo, and Bambi, and after a hiatus mandated by World War II, Disney began to expand the scope of the studio's work by making live-action documentaries about wildlife and the environment that reflected his childhood love of nature.
+After completing the early-1940s animated masterpieces Fantasia, Dumbo, and Bambi, and a hiatus mandated by World War II during which the Studio produced morale-boosting films, Disney began to expand the scope of the studio's work by making live-action nature documentaries that grew out of his childhood love of the outdoors.
 He sent a team of naturalists to Alaska for a year to film anything they might find interesting.
-The result was Seal Island, which won the 1948 Academy Award for best two-reel documentary.
+The result was Seal Island, which won the 1949 Academy Award® for best two-reel documentary.

-The Museum will also explore his marketing acumen.
-In the 1950s, lacking the funds to complete Disneyland, Disney embraced TV as a platform to test and promote his ideas while securing the financing needed to complete what would become the world's first theme park.
+The Museum will also explore Disney's marketing acumen.
+In the 1950s, lacking the funds to complete Disneyland, he embraced TV as a platform to test and promote his ideas while securing the financing needed to complete what would become the world's first theme park.

-Disney, who always looked toward a utopian future, was enchanted by the promise of technology.
-In addition to being an early champion of color television, stereo simulcasting, and widescreen technology, he brought his interest in transportation to bear by opening the first daily-operating Monorail system in the United States and creating the PeopleMover-an innovative tram system without on-board motors-in Disneyland.
+Always looking toward a utopian future, Walt Disney was enchanted by the promise of technology.
+In addition to being an early champion of color television, stereo, and widescreen technology, he pursued his interest in transportation with the first daily-operating Monorail system in the United States and by creating the PeopleMover-an innovative tram system with no on-board motors-in Disneyland.